Nicolas Jenson: History

 In October 1458, while acting as Master of the French Royal Mint, Jenson was sent to Mainz, by King Charles VII, to study the art of metal movable type.
 By the time Jenson arrived in Mainz, there were a number of established printers under which he could have been apprenticed.
 Jenson left Mainz in 1461.

 Some hypothesize that Jenson studied under the tutelage of Johann Gutenberg, although there is no verifiable evidence of this.

 By this time Gutenberg's first press had been seized by Johann Fust, and historians are unsure of his activities during this period.

-In 1468 Jenson went to Venice, opening a printing shop in 1470, and, in the first work he produced, the printed roman lowercase letter took on the proportions, shapes, and arrangements that marked its transition from an imitation of handwriting to the style that has remained in use throughout subsequent centuries of printing.
-Jenson also designed Greek-style type and black-letter type.
+In 1468 Jenson went to Venice, opening a printing shop in 1470.
 The printer was prodigious in his publishing, eventually producing around 150 titles.

 By the end of his life, Jenson was a wealthy man, producing liturgical, theological and legal texts in a variety of gothic fonts, the roman type left only for the odd commissioned work.

 Printing history

-Working separately but concurrently with Johann and Wendelin of Speyer (de Spira), Nicholas Jenson is popularly thought to have made the final definitive break from blackletter style towards a fully evolved roman letterform.

 During the 1470s Nicholas Jenson's technical skill and business acumen helped establish Venice as Italy's publishing capital and in centuries since he has been celebrated for perfecting roman type, the rebirth of Latin inscription.

 In 1477 Jenson was able to run as many as twelve presses at the same time.
 To lower prices and force out less productive rivals, he cut cursive gothic type, enabling him to print text and gloss on the same page for the first time.